StoneShuyao/Soar-Smart-Roadside-Infrastructure-System/computing/README.md

 sudo docker push testbed-master:5000/system:v0.0.1
 ```

-Pull containers from the server,
+Pull containers from the server on each edge node,

 ```bash
 sudo docker image list